bzhou1982/bzhou1982.github.io/_pages/about.md

-I am an associate Professor at Peking University.
+I am an associate professor at Peking University.

 I was a Research Fellow at The Australian National University between 2012-2016.